JolifantoBambla/webgpu-sky-atmosphere/README.md

 The `light_index` parameter refers to the index of the atmosphere light, where `0` refers to the sun and `1` refers to the moon.
 Additionally, the WGSL code should also define all external bind groups required by the shadowing implementation.

-Except for the `get_shadow` interface, the `SkyAtmosphereRenderer` is agnostic to the shadowing technique used.
+Except for the `get_shadow` interface, the `SkyAtmosphereLutRenderer` is agnostic to the shadowing technique used.

 For example, for a simple shadow map for just the sun, this could look like this:
 ```js